 Cover art: Love it!
 The dry southern landscape with a single blooming flower is gorgeous but also symbolic of the feeling of the story contained within.
 The entire book design is really eye-catching from the matte black end-papers to the illustrated chapter titles and the iconic branch silhouettes throughout the book.
 It is an aesthetically pleasing read.

-A boy beaten, bound, and left for dead, words of hate scrawled across his chest…
+Summary: A boy beaten, bound, and left for dead, words of hate scrawled across his chest…

 A girl shrinking from life, enslaved by a shameful secret…